SaidAlvarado/Udacity-DeepRL-Project_2_Continuous_Control/Report.md

 As it can be seen, the algorithm achieves an average score of 30 in about 124 episodes, effectively solving the Task.

+---
 ### Future work

 There are several ways to improve this algorithm.
-As it was currently implemeted, in the update process of the Critic network the Expected returns are calculated using a 1-step Bootstraping TD estimation.
+As it was currently implemented, in the update process of the Critic network the Expected returns are calculated using a 1-step Bootstraping TD estimation.
 It would be interesting enhance the algorithm with a Generalized Advantage Estimation, such as Lambda Return.